-3.4 Escalation of knowledge management on adaptation to climate change at the national level, by strengthening the adaptation portal and a programme for systematizing experiences, lessons learned and their appropriation

-It includes the development of a comprehensive knowledge management programme with the communication of the progress in the implementation of the programme, the communication of results and activities developed by the programme.
-This programme will contain goals and indicators that will make it possible to evaluate the fulfillment and scope of the communication actions carried out by the programme.
-This comprehensive knowledge management programme should also identify and systematize the most relevant experiences and lessons learned that the programme would develop; It should include the identification and programming of opportunities for the exchange of experiences of actors at different levels, including knowledge of successful experiences implemented in Panama and in other parts of the world.
-This programme will also create spaces for the dissemination of results and that the programme can share experiences and lessons learned during its execution.
+3.4 Escalation of knowledge management on adaptation to climate change at the national level, by strengthening the adaptation portal and a programme for systematizing experiences, lessons learned and their appropriation and indicators that will make it possible to evaluate the fulfillment and scope of the communication actions carried ou t by the programme.
+This comprehensive knowledge management programme should also identify and systematize the most relevant experiences and lessons learned that the programme would develop; It should include the identification and programming of opportunities f or the exchange of experiences of actors at different levels, including knowledge of successful experiences implemented in Panama and in other parts of the world.
+This programme will also create spaces for the dissemination of results and that the programme experiences and lessons learned during its execution.
 It includes the hiring of a communications specialist in charge of directing and facilitating all communication activities through the various media, communicating the results and progress of the project and their experiences and lessons learned.
 The adaptation platform will be strengthened as a key means for communicating progress, results and experiences generated by the programme; in addition to serving to promote the strengthening of actors' capacities through virtual modules.
 Additionally, this adaptation platform must host and allow access to the climate risk and vulnerability modeling platform.